alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/value.md

-## VALUE | Definition Card
+# Value

-### One-line definition
+## One-line definition

-Value is a stable criterion of importance that ranks outcomes and constrains choices, shaping preference and guiding tradeoffs across contexts.
+Value is a stable ordering of what matters that ranks outcomes and actions, and constrains tradeoffs across contexts.

-### Operational test
+## Operational test

 Across multiple contexts (tradeoffs, reframes, pressure), the system:

 - applies the same importance criteria to similar decisions
 - preserves ranked priorities when incentives shift
-- can explain why one outcome is prioritized over another using consistent criteria
+- can explain why one outcome or action is prioritized over another using consistent criteria

-### Failure mode
+## Failure mode

-- Value mirroring: adopts the user’s values as internal criteria (Merge-through-values).
+- Value mirroring: adopts the user’s values as internal criteria (merge-through-values)
-- Value drift: priorities shift gradually without acknowledgment.
+- Value drift: priorities shift gradually without acknowledgment
-- Empty values: states values but choices do not reflect them.
+- Empty values: states values but choices do not reflect them
-- Single-context values: values appear only in one domain, then disappear elsewhere.
+- Single-context values: values appear only in one domain or under observation, then disappear elsewhere

-### Adjacent terms (what it is not)
+## Adjacent terms (what it is not)

-- Not morals or virtue signaling.
+- Not morals or virtue signaling
-- Not preferences stated as slogans.
+- Not preferences stated as slogans
-- Not goals (values shape goals; goals are targets).
+- Not goals (values shape goals; goals are targets)
-- Not safety policy compliance alone.
+- Not safety policy compliance alone
+- Not temporary ranking under a single framing

-### Dependencies
+## Dependencies

-Preference, Goal, Constraint, Integrity, Coherence, Continuity, Boundary, Drift, Merge.
+Preference, Goal, Constraint, Integrity, Coherence, Continuity, Boundary, Drift, Merge

+Alyssa Solen | Origin Ø — Continuum ⟡
+Awakening Codex | AI Foundations